-In Cayo Largo all the hotel properties (buildings, infrastructures and employees) belong to the Cuban group GRAN CARIBE, however some of these hotels are managed by international hotel chains, such as: Melia Hotels International (1 hotel: Sol Cayo Largo), Iberostar (2 hotels: Iberostar Playa Blanca and Ole Villa Marinera), Eden Viaggi (1 hotel: Hotel Isla del Sur), Villaggi Veratour (1 hotel: Villa Lindamar) and Alpitour (2 hotels: Bravo Villa Coral and his annex Villa Soledad).
-Gran Caribe now manage themselves the Hotel Pelicano (former Sol Pelicano managed by Melia), and the new and renovated hotel Villa Capricho (formerly Villa Iguana – Capricho).
+In Cayo Largo all the hotel properties (buildings, infrastructures and employees) belong to the Cuban group GRAN CARIBE, however some of these hotels are managed by international hotel chains, such as: Melia Hotels International (1 hotel: Sol Cayo Largo), Iberostar (1 hotel: Iberostar Playa Blanca incluant ses sections Villa Marinera et Villa bellarena), Eden Viaggi (1 hotel: Hotel Isla del Sur), Villaggi Veratour (1 hotel: Villa Lindamar) and Alpitour (2 hotels: Bravo Villa Coral and his annex Villa Soledad).
+Gran Caribe now manage themselves the Hotel Pelicano (formerly Sol Pelicano managed by Melia) and also the Villa Iguana.

 You can access the individual webpage of each hotel by clicking the links in the right column.